In Oregon, there are two charges: reckless driving and careless driving. Each have different penalties but have similar definitions.

 - Driving 25 miles an hour or more above the speed limit

-- Driving a vehicle knowing that breaks are faulty
+- Driving a vehicle knowing that brakes are faulty

 The criminal attorneys at Donahue Law Firm understand that driving on highways can be stressful and everyone reacts differently under these situations.
 We know that courts take a variety of factors into consideration, including the weather, the time of day, and whether other people were present or not.
 With this knowledge, we will fight hard for your case.
 Get in touch with our lawyers in Bend, OR today.